hjkgrp/starter-hugo-research-group/content/authors/isuru/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdocs
+- Alumni
 ---
 Isuru Joined the group in June 2021 as a postdoctoral associate.
 He completed his PhD at Auburn University with Prof. Evangelos Miliordos.
-His PhD focused on high-level ab initio calculations of molecules to understand their chemical and physical properties.
-In Kulik group he carryout multireference wavefunction theory studies and machine learning as part of the CESMIX PSAAP-3 center.
+His PhD focused on high-level *ab initio* calculations of molecules to understand their chemical and physical properties.
+In the Kulik group, he carried out multireference wavefunction theory studies and machine learning as part of the CESMIX PSAAP-3 center.